Fungi

 470 million years ago the vegetation migrated from the oceans to the mainland thanks to a mushroom:

 Modern agriculture has forgotten this crucial symbiosis.
 Recreating this link is important for reforestation.
+It’s time to include fungi in global conservation goals.

 In the region: